mdiallo224/vime/packages/media/README.md

 # @vime/media

-Vime is simply a collection of [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that help you easily build your own media player.
+Vime is simply a collection of [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that help you easily build and customize your our own media player.
 This package contains media files that are used for testing and demonstration purposes throughout Vime's source code, examples and public content.

 The audio and video files are extracted from [Agent 327: Operation Barbershop][agent-327-blender],